khakhalin/notes/Dictionary.md

 ===
 Not exhaustive: if a term is explained in one of the thematic chapters, it is not duplicated here.
 This list is only for "orphan" terms that are too short or off-topic to get their personal entry elsewhere.

+# AB

 **Bagging** (ML): the simplest way to create an ensemble of classifiers using an algorithm: split data into bags (with replacement), train a different model on each of them.
-Final prediction = mean of all predictions. [ref](https://analyticsindiamag.com/primer-ensemble-learning-bagging-boosting/)
+Final prediction = mean of all predictions. [ref](https://analyticsindiamag.com/primer-ensemble-learning-bagging-boosting/).
+See [[05_Ensembles]].

-**Boosting** (ML): an alternative to _bagging_ for ensemble generation: Iteratively select samples that previous learners failed to learn or disagreed upon, and use them to train new learners; majority vote at the end. [ref](https://analyticsindiamag.com/primer-ensemble-learning-bagging-boosting/)
+**Boosting** (ML): an alternative to _bagging_ for ensemble generation: Iteratively select samples that previous learners failed to learn or disagreed upon, and use them to train new learners; majority vote at the end. [ref](https://analyticsindiamag.com/primer-ensemble-learning-bagging-boosting/).
+See [[05_Ensembles]].

 # C